 Claims for bikes that have been damaged, be it while riding or with an airline, tend to be significantly more complex, and so require the involvement of a few extra people.

-When you submit your form it will get sent through to Direct Group who will carry out the same steps as they would for any other claim, but it will also be sent through to our partners at a company called Complete Bike Recovery.
+When you submit your form it will get sent through to Direct Group who will carry out the same steps as they would for any other claim, but it will also be sent through to our partners at a company called Carbon Bike Repair.

 One of their engineers will get in touch with you within one working day to request photographs of the damage, and clarify any points in your claim form.
 You cannot give too much detail in your claim form, so don’t be shy.
 A good photograph can also tell the mechanics and carbon experts a lot about the state of the bike, so make sure you have a look at our quick photography guide to get the clearest pictures possible.

-If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) Complete Bike Recovery will ask Direct Group to process your claim in the same way they would a theft, and make a payment directly to you.
+If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) Carbon Bike Repair will ask Direct Group to process your claim in the same way they would a theft, and make a payment directly to you.
 This would come after the appropriate checks of course.

 If we make a cash pay-out on a written-off bike that has good quality, undamaged components, we might organise recovery of the scrap.

 If there is damage to a carbon frame or wheelset, or if it is unclear whether there is carbon damage, then Carbon Bike Repair will organise collection of the bike at a time when it will be convenient for you.
 They will also provide you an estimate on the anticipated timeframe should a repair be necessary, considering both the type of repair they think will be needed, and their current queue of waiting repairs.